top of page

 Carbohydrates: Mainly a Food Source

 Large carbohydrates are called polysaccharides.
-They're polymers of monosaccharides (simple sugars) such as glucose, fructose and ribose.
+They're polymers of monosaccharides (simple sugars) such as glucose and fructose.
 A large polysaccharide might be made up of a few hundred to a few thousand monosaccharides.

 In animal cells, polysaccharide carbohydrates are mainly used for food storage.
 The most prevalent one in animals is glycogen, a polysaccharide made of glucose monomers.
 Glycogen is found in muscle and liver cells, where it can be broken down into easy-to-digest glucose monomers when energy is needed.